andrew-oyanguren/react-blog-app/README.md

 ## Project Overview

 This project uses React Redux to manage multiple state slices from user authentication, form validation, sideDrawer states etc. I created custom hooks for form inputs, http requests, and window object hooks to implement scroll behavior on the header background and create a responsive navbar.
+Some features included are saving a logged-in state to local storage, a user tab to view user image and a logout button, and saved data files used to dynamically render lists.
 Lastly I used styled components to create a theme, resusable mixins, and to set global styling all which are located in the styles folder.

 ## Key Takeaways